Middle Harbor Enhancement Area Technical Advisory Committee

 About the Middle Harbor Enhancement Area Project

-The Port of Oakland and the U.S. Army Corps organized a design charrette in 2019-2020 to look into restoration designs for the public access beach, the educational marsh, and the avian roosting habitat.
-The charrette designers met with the MHEA Technical Advisory Committee in May 2020 to review the designs.
-The designs can be found at this link: 2020 SERCAL MHEA Presentation
+The Port of Oakland and the U.S. Army Corps organized a design charrette in 2019-2020 to create restoration designs for the public access beach, the educational marsh, and the avian roosting habitat.
+The charrette designers met with the MHEA Technical Advisory Committee in May 2020 to review the designs and received TAC approval for the preferred alternatives.
+The preliminary designs can be found at this link: 2020 SERCAL MHEA Presentation